zopefoundation/meta/config/README.rst

 additional-plugins
   Some packages want to have additional flake8 plugins installed.
-  *Caution:* This option has to be a list of strings.
+  This option is a list of strings.

 additional-sources
   Sometimes not only ``src`` and ``setup.py`` contain Python code to be checked